Get E-Book

 };

-That module gives the rest of the app one place to inspect.
-It also makes tests honest.
-A test can set URLPattern to null and verify the fallback path.
-A production boot check can reject a missing stable dependency before the service handles traffic.
+The rest of the app can inspect one module.
+Tests can set URLPattern to null and verify the fallback path.
+Production startup can reject a missing stable dependency before the service handles traffic.

-For libraries, keep the contract even smaller.
-Accept objects from callers and keep global reads out of deep package code.
+For libraries, keep the contract smaller.
+Accept objects from callers.
 A function that accepts a fetch implementation, a Request, or a ReadableStream is easier to run in Node, browsers, workers, and tests.
 Runtime globals are convenient at the application edge.
 Passing the object through the code keeps the dependency visible.

-Node's web-compatible surface is best treated as a set of native boundary types.
-They are real globals.
-They are backed by Node runtime code.
-They reduce adapter code.
-They also carry the exact body, stream, clone, and stability rules of the APIs they implement.
-Use those rules directly, and the surface stays small enough to reason about.
+Node's web-compatible globals are native runtime APIs, not browser simulation.
+They reduce adapter code and make backend code easier to share with other runtimes.
+They also keep the exact body, stream, clone, and stability rules of the APIs they implement.
+Use those rules directly, and the whole surface stays much easier to reason about.